 LeDeR privacy notice

 LeDeR is a service improvement initiative commissioned by NHS England.
-We review the deaths of people with a learning disability and/or autism to improve standards and the quality of care for people who use, or may use, these services.
-NHS England are controllers and therefore are responsible for the data we gather.
+Local areas review deaths of people with a learning disability and autistic people in order to improve the standard and quality of care provided.
+NHS England controls the data gathered.

 Getting personal details about people who have died